 Can you see what second person does?

-- It creates an intrusive intimacy, a closeness with your reader that is, well, shudder-inducing.
+It creates an intrusive intimacy.
+There is a closeness with your reader that is, well, shudder-inducing.
 It reels you in and then it climbs inside.
 Some say first person is the closest you get.
 But, for me, second person takes it a step further or should that be closer?
 I can distance myself from first person; that ME isn’t me.
 But, when the YOU is used, it is almost too close.

 If you want to experiment, try a prompt in a viewpoint you aren’t comfortable with.
 Write the same scene in first, second, and third person.
 It’s amazing how the focus changes with each viewpoint.